Wyoming Application Process 101

 Step 14: Billing Information

-Complete all of the information as requested.
+Complete the information as requested.
 By clicking “Submit Payment” you authorize full payment of the application total above.

 Step 15: Receipt

 At the conclusion of your transaction, you will see a receipt detailing information about your transaction.
 You should print this and keep it for your records.
+If you ever have a question about your credit card charge, the receipt number will be important for reference.
 Your receipt is NOT a valid license

 The party ID is also printed on the receipt along with a recap of your application information.